opentelekomcloud-docs/sandbox/api-ref/source/classic/cert.rst

 Function
 ^^^^^^^^

 This API is used to create a certificate for an HTTPS listener.
+Typo

 URI
 ^^^